Integrated Decision Gradients: Compute Your Attributions Where the Model Makes Its Decision: Appendix

 \subsection{Additional Visual Comparisons}

-To validate the quantitative performance presented in the paper, we visually compare IG~\cite{Sundarajan:IG}, LIG~\cite{Miglani-et-al:LIG}, GIG~\cite{Kapishnikov-et-al:GIG}, AGI~\cite{AGI}, and IDG with a larger number of examples.
-We present 50 example images on pages 14 - 18.
+To validate the quantitative performance presented in the paper, we visually compare IG~\cite{Sundararajan:IG}, LIG~\cite{Miglani-et-al:LIG}, GIG~\cite{Kapishnikov-et-al:GIG}, AGI~\cite{AGI}, and IDG with a larger number of examples.
+We present 50 example images on pages 10 to 14.
 There are six columns per example.
 From left to right the columns are: the input image, IG, LIG, GIG, AGI, and IDG.
 These labels are provided above the columns on each page and the class of the input image is provided to its left.
 The images are from the ImageNet validation set.
-We use ResNet101 on pages 14 - 16, ResNet152 on page 17, and ResNeXt on page 18~\cite{resnet101, RNXT}.
+We use ResNet101 on pages 10 - 12, ResNet152 on page 13, and ResNeXt on page 14 \cite{RNXT}.
 The attributions are generated with the same parameters as the quantitative testing.

 The presented attributions are analyzed visually.
 A stronger attribution is defined by reduction of noise in areas irrelevant to the object of the image, and stronger attribution (darker color) in areas where the object exists.
-After visual analysis, we believe IDG presents a sharper attribution than all of the methods presented for a majority of the provided examples.
+After visual analysis, we believe IDG presents better attributions than all of the methods presented for a majority of the provided examples.
 This thorough qualitative analysis provides further proof of the strength of the proposed IDG method.

 \includepdf[pages=1-3, pagecommand={}]{IDG_supplementary.pdf} \includepdf[pages=-, pagecommand={}]{IDG_supplementary_R152.pdf} \includepdf[pages=-, pagecommand={}]{IDG_supplementary_RNXT.pdf}